 Dr. Haidar is an Assistant Professor in the Department of Biomedical Engineering, Faculty of Medicine, McGill University.
 Dr. Haidar leads an interdisciplinary research program that applies feedback control theory and mathematical modelling to diabetes physiological and clinical problems.
 Since 2011, Dr Haidar’s research focus has been to develop and clinically test novel artificial pancreas systems, as well as using Bayesian modeling and isotope tracers to study the pharmacokinetics and pharmacodynamics of insulin, glucagon, and pramlintide.
 Dr Haidar also leads a graduate program in translational biomedical engineering at McGill University that trains engineers for careers in the biomedical industry.

-Dr. Harvey’s research focus is on cardiovascular disease in women, with a special interest in hypertension, cardiac rehabilitation and cardiovascular disease in patients with autoimmune and rheumatologic diseases.
+Dr. Harvey’s research focus is on cardiovascular disease in women, with special interest in hypertension, cardiac autonomic disorders, cardiac rehabilitation and cardiovascular disease in patients with autoimmune and rheumatologic diseases.
 Dr. Harvey’s research explores how blood pressure and the health of blood vessels are regulated by the body – and how this system of regulation may differ between women and men.
 She is also interested in the role of inflammation in autoimmune diseases in the development of cardiovascular disease.

 Bernard R. Hurley, BSc, MD, FRCSC is an Assistant Professor at The University of Ottawa Eye Institute where he is also the residency program director and the fellowship program director.
 He has received awards for top clinical instruction in the department in 2016, 2013 and 2011.
 He completed his post-graduate medical education with a Retina Fellowship at the Wills Eye Hospital in Philadelphia where he was twice awarded the Outstanding Fellow Award.
 He has written several chapters and has been the author or co-author of many peer-reviewed publications on topics including diabetic retinopathy and age-related macular degeneration.
 He has received research support from the E.A.
 Baker Foundation.

 Noah Ivers (MD, PhD) is a scientist at WCRI and adjunct scientist at ICES.
-He is also a family physician at Women’s College Hospital (WCH) and an Assistant Professor in the Department of Family and Community Medicine and at the Institute for Health Policy, Management and Evaluation at the University of Toronto.
+He is also a family physician at Women’s College Hospital (WCH) and an Associate Professor in the Department of Family and Community Medicine and at the Institute for Health Policy, Management and Evaluation at the University of Toronto.

 Dr. Jaakkimainen’s research interests include examining primary health care access, continuity of care, primary health care indicators and benchmarks, measuring wait times from primary to specialist care, improving the coordination of care in primary care, caring for marginalized and frail seniors in the community, and performance feedback to primary care providers.
 In 2006, Dr. Jaakkimainen co-lead the “Primary Care in Ontario: An ICES Atlas”.
 In 2014, Dr. Jaakkimainen published a study using family physician Electronic Medical Record Administrative data Linked Database (EMRALD) measuring the time between a family physician’s referral and the appointment with a specialist.